SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/function.rst

 The ways you can use Scala functions to generate hardware are radically different than VHDL/Verilog for many reasons:

-* You can instantiate registers, combinatorial logic and components inside them.
+* You can instantiate registers, combinational logic, and components inside them.
-* You don't have to play with ``process``\ /\ ``@always`` that limit the scope of assignment of signals
+* You don't have to play with ``process``\ /\ ``@always`` blocks that limit the scope of assignment of signals.
 * | Everything is passed by reference, which allows easy manipulation.
-  | For example you can give a bus to a function as an argument, then the function can internaly read/write to it.
-  | You can also return a Component, a Bus, or anything else from scala and the scala world.
+  | For example, you can give a bus to a function as an argument, then the function can internaly read/write to it.
+You can also return a Component, a Bus, or anything else from Scala and the Scala world.

 RGB to gray
 -----------

-For example if you want to convert a Red/Green/Blue color into greyscale by using coefficients, you can use functions to apply them:
+For example, if you want to convert a Red/Green/Blue color into greyscale by using coefficients, you can use functions to apply them:

 .. code-block:: scala

    // Input RGB color
    val r, g, b = UInt(8 bits)

-   // Define a function to multiply a UInt by a scala Float value. def coef(value: UInt, by: Float): UInt = (value * U((255*by).toInt, 8 bits) >> 8)
+   // Define a function to multiply a UInt by a Scala Float value. def coef(value: UInt, by: Float): UInt = (value * U((255 * by).toInt, 8 bits) >> 8)

    // Calculate the gray level
    val gray = coef(r, 0.3f) + coef(g, 0.4f) + coef(b, 0.3f)